T-Troll/alienfx-tools/README.md

 - "Start with Windows" - Start application at Windows start.
 It will not work if application request run as admin level (see below) (default - off).
 - "Start minimized" - Hide application window in system tray after start.
 - "Enable monitoring" - Application start to monitor system metrics (CPU/GPU/RAM load, etc) and refresh lights according to it (default - on).
-- "Profile autoswitch" - Switch between prfiles avaliable automatically, according of applications start and finish.
+- "Profile autoswitch" - Switch between profiles avaliable automatically, according of applications start and finish.
 This also block manual profile selection (default - off).
 - "Disable AWCC" - Application will check active Alienware Control Center service at the each start and will try to stop it (and start back upon exit).
 It will require "Run as administrator" priviledge (default - off).
 - "Esif temperature" - Read hardware device temperature counters.
 If disabled, only system-wide ones will be read.
 It's useful for some Dell (not Alienware) systems. but also provide a lot of component temperature readings.
 It will require "Run as administrator" priviledge (default - off).